Supervision for professionals & AASW Accreditation Guidance

 .

-FAQ — Supervision
+FAQ — Supervision and accreditation support

 My approach is grounded in attachment, systemic, and developmental frameworks, alongside the practicality of Dialectical Behaviour Therapy (DBT) and Acceptance and Commitment Therapy (ACT) for supporting reflection, regulation, and values-based action.
-I also draw on relational models such as Emotion Focused Therapy (EFT) and Interpersonal Therapy (IPT), which shape my focus on authentic connection, relational depth, and the use of self in both clinical work and supervision.I adopt a holistic and culturally responsive approach, supporting practitioners to explore the personal, clinical, and complex dimensions of their work.
+I also draw on attachment and relational models such as Circle of Security, Emotion Focused Therapy (EFT) and Interpersonal Therapy (IPT), which shape my focus on authentic connection, relational depth, and the use of self in both clinical work and supervision.I adopt a holistic and culturally responsive approach, supporting practitioners to explore the personal, clinical, and complex dimensions of their work.
 As an Accredited Mental Health Social Worker (AMHSW) and Medicare provider, I also draw on a range of interventions including Cognitive Behaviour Therapy (CBT), parent training, motivational interviewing, and mindfulness-based strategies.This integrative and reflective orientation allows me to support professionals to deepen their insight and confidence while navigating the practical realities of complex clinical decision-making.

 Yes — I offer draft reviews which are content-focused.
 It’s designed to help you overcome doubt by offering clear guidance on structure and creating a coherent, assessable submission.
 You’ll receive constructive suggestions to strengthen your reflections, identify gaps, and build confidence that your submission meets the expected standards.I don’t provide formal proof reading or rewrite your work — this ensures the content remains your own, in line with ethical guidelines.